agile-humanities/perseus-catalog-makeover/authority_work/README.md

 # Overview
-This directory contains tools and files for converting [Alison's Google Spreadsheet](https://docs.google.com/spreadsheets/d/1RHN6KBulDGbpKATLU6PtwU4o5xVsaBB6xbQRtKjMyWE/edit#gid=0) into MADS and RDF.
+This directory contains some tools for converting [Alison's Google Spreadsheet](https://docs.google.com/spreadsheets/d/1RHN6KBulDGbpKATLU6PtwU4o5xVsaBB6xbQRtKjMyWE/edit#gid=0) into MADS and RDF.

 # How to use the tools
 This is a quick-and-dirty method that assumes you have Oxygen 18 or better.